 - And 'honorary sisters' Rainbow Dash and Scootaloo.

 - The Smurfette Principle: Inverted.
-As of chapter 42, there are 17 Alicorns in Equestria (the Mane Six, Celestia, Luna, Cadence, Shining Armor, Sunset Shimmer, Necturus a.k.a.
-Mud Puppy, Trixie, Jasper, Apple Bloom, and Sweetie Belle, with Scootaloo being hinted at at the end of the chapter where Apple Bloom is revealed to have ascended), only two of whom are male.
+As of chapter 50, there are 18 Alicorns in Equestria (the Mane Six, Celestia, Luna, Cadence, Shining Armor, Sunset Shimmer, Necturus a.k.a.
+Mud Puppy, Trixie, Jasper, Apple Bloom, Sweetie Belle, Scootaloo, and Mach One), only three of whom are male.
 Luna would really like that gender inequality to be fixed soon.
-Especially considering one of the males is taken and the other is underage.
+Especially considering one of the males is taken and the other two are underage (and the one of them closest to being of age seems likely to end up with Rainbow Dash).

 - Snake Oil Salesman: Years ago, a rather reckless experimental potioneer named Cotton Mouth visited the Neigh Orleans swamps to sell a tonic he claimed would improve the health of pregnant mares and their foals.
-Problem is, it didn't work nearly as well as he thought it would after he finished short term testing on a single test subject, and so most of the foals were stillborn or had severe birth defects that led to their early deaths (Word Of God specifically references Thalidomide).
-Only two of that entire group survived to the present day, one of whom did so by becoming an alicorn while still in the womb, though nopony realized she was an alicorn and not just another deformed filly until Rarity met her and discovered the truth.
+Problem is, it didn't work nearly as well as he thought it would after he finished short term testing on a single test subject (himself), and so most of the foals were stillborn or had severe birth defects that led to their early deaths (Word of God specifically references Thalidomide).
+Only two of that entire group survived to the present day, one of whom did so by becoming an Alicorn while still in the womb, though nopony realized she was an Alicorn and not just another deformed filly until Rarity met her and discovered the truth.
 He's since kidnapped said Alicorn (And Sweetie Belle by accident) in order to study her to figure out how she survived and from there perfect the elixir.